 Low Income Credit

-- Qualified applicants less than 60 years of age with no permanent disabilities may receive credit two (2) times within a 12-month period (semi-annually) for three (3) months.
+Qualified (low income) applicants less than 60 years of age with NO permanent disability may receive credit two (2) times in a 12-month period (semi-annual credit) for periods of three (3) months.
 These may be consecutive or separated in time.
 To continue receiving the credit for a consecutive three-month period without interruption, applicants must submit a new application before the end of their current credit period.

 Customers must comply with Municipal Codes §13 Stormwater, §15-1 Utility Billing, §21 Environmental Services, §22 Sewers and §25 Water.